Danilo-Araujo-Silva/Mathematica/README.md

 # Mathematica

-A proposal to integrate Mathematica with several programming languages like Java, Python, PHP, etc.
+A proposal to integrate Mathematica with several programming languages like Java, Python, PHP, Ruby, etc.